iHawke/postman-basics/api.md

 GET `/books`

 Returns a list of books.

-Optional query parameters:
+Optional "query parameters":

 - type: fiction or non-fiction
 - limit: a number between 1 and 20.